DavisPL-Teaching/261/lecture1/README.md

 - `git clone git@github.com:DavisPL-Teaching/261.git`
   (Every week to get the latest changes: `git stash` then `git pull`)
 - Also allows you to access the poll link we do in lecture.
+- You will need to complete HW0 to be able to run the code successfully.

 ## Announcements